 However, scheduled maintenance does have disadvantages.
 In fact, its biggest drawback is that unnecessary tasks may sometimes be completed.
 If the equipment being inspected doesn’t need upkeep, the servicing technician will have wasted time that could have been diverted to a more urgent work order.
 Furthermore, inefficiently run preventive maintenance programs can increase maintenance costs over the long run.

 5 Steps to Scheduling Maintenance Tasks

-- Conduct an inspection of the asset and its surroundings: Outline the details of the maintenance tasks to be performed in the event of failure.
+Outline the details of the maintenance tasks to be performed in the event of failure.
 Ask yourself questions like: What tools will I need?
 Which replacement parts must be available?
 Are there any work environment factors that could affect maintenance?

-- Create priority levels: Once you have several recurring work orders scheduled, prioritization becomes essential.
+Once you have several recurring work orders scheduled, prioritization becomes essential.
 Always handle tasks that return facilities to optimal operations levels ASAP.

-- Schedule your planned maintenance program: Finally, assign your maintenance tasks to the appropriate technicians.
+Finally, assign your maintenance tasks to the appropriate technicians.
 Once again, a user-friendly CMMS app can simplify the process tenfold.

-What Equipment Should Be Placed on a Planned Maintenance Schedule?
+What Equipment Needs a Planned Maintenance Schedule?

 - Pest Control: Pest control services in a residential area or business premises can be scheduled for routine maintenance.

 - Filters: This includes water filters, filtration parts, grease and baffle hood filters, HVAC filters, and office air filters.

 - Belts: Conveyor belts and belts on other equipment should be regularly inspected and changed when they show signs of wear and tear.